FEUP-LDTS-2024/project-t09g03/docs/README.md

 To ensure the game runs without waiting for user input and without using threads to handle the input, we used the Game Loop Pattern.
 The Game Loop Pattern consists of a while loop that runs depending on the game state and keeps track of the time elapsed to ensure each iteration takes the same amount of time.
 ### Implementation Technicalities

-In order to make the Game Loop run even though the user didn't press a button, we created an enum with the possible input events that contains the `None`action, int that case the the loop runs and every control class related to the state in which the program is, does what is supposed to do if no key has been pressed, it can be nothing or it can be move the map and chicken.
+To ensure the Game Loop runs even if the user doesn’t press a button, we created an enum for possible input events, which includes the NoneAction.
+In this case, the loop runs, and every control class related to the current state of the program performs its intended action, whether it's doing nothing or moving the map and chicken.
 [Game Loop](https://gameprogrammingpatterns.com/game-loop.html)

 ## State Pattern
-The problem that we faced was the existence of many menus, independent of each other, to solve that problem we implemented the State Pattern, that way we were able to isolate every State of the game and give it independence to implement each one its own game logic.
+The problem we faced was the existence of many menus, each independent of the others.
+To solve this problem, we implemented the State Pattern, which allowed us to isolate each game state and give it its own independent game logic.
 <p align="center">
     <img src="png/uml/StateDiagram.png">
 </p>